 According to Area Vibes, the cost of living in Tucson is 5percent below than the Arizona average and 8percent lower than the national average.
 Cost of living includes things like transportation, utilities, goods and services, housing, groceries, and health care.
 In addition, the cost of housing is 22 percent lower than the national average.

-Taking out personal loans in Tucson is possible for those who find themselves short on cash.
+Taking out personal loans online for good credit in Tucson is possible for those who find themselves short on cash.
 In the state of Arizona, the legal interest rate is capped at 10 percent.
 Lenders who charge more than this rate could face penalties.
 At the same time, higher rates can be charged if a different rate is agreed upon in writing.
 In this case, the lender and borrower can agree to a higher interest rate.
 And while personal loans are allowed, payday loans are no longer an option in Arizona having been outlawed in 2010.